The Ellipse

 Park in Washington, D.C., U.S.

 The Ellipse, sometimes referred to as President's Park South, is a 52 acre park south of the White House fence and north of Constitution Avenue and the National Mall in Washington, D.C., United States.
 The Ellipse is also the name of the 5 furlong circumference street within the park.
 The entire park, which features monuments, is open to the public and is part of President's Park.
 The Ellipse is the location for many annual events.

 From a mathematical point of view, the Ellipse is truly an ellipse.
 Its dimensions are 1058 ft for its major axis (east-west) and 903 ft for its minor axis (north-south).
-Its eccentricity computes as e = 0.52 and its foci are 552 ft apart, each 276 ft from the center of the ellipse (east and west).
+Its foci are 552 ft apart, each 276 ft from the center of the ellipse (east and west).
+Its eccentricity is thus 552/1058 = 0.52.

 History

 18th century

 In 1791, the first plan for the park was drawn up by Pierre Charles L'Enfant.
 The Ellipse was known as "the White Lot" due to the whitewashed wooden fence that enclosed the park.